TRANSVAGINAL MESH AND BLADDER SLING CASES

 Legal-Bay is a leader in Product Liability funding for various Transvaginal Mesh (also referred to as TVM) and Bladder Sling Cases and their manufacturers.
 These two types of mesh products are considered to cause the most complications resulting in serious lawsuits being filed on behalf of plaintiffs, and they are also the most funded types of mesh cases.
 Below is basic information on each of these litigations and the manufacturers that are subject to paying large liability claims to you – the victim.

-Be advised that there are numerous types of TVM cases and manufactures, so if you don’t see your specific case/manufacturer on our list, that doesn’t mean we cannot fund you.
+Be advised that there are numerous types of TVM cases and manufacturers, so if you don’t see your specific case/manufacturer on our list, that doesn’t mean we cannot fund you.
 Legal-Bay is willing to give you a free case evaluation by filling out the application to your left as long as you have a lawyer and your case is in suit.

 Vaginal Mesh, Transvaginal Mesh, Bladder Sling, and Pelvic Mesh Cases